We receive many enquiries from people on the subject of transport.

-Age UK Suffolk’s Advisor Service can offer assistance with completion of Blue Badge forms for older people who do not have friends or family who can help them fill in the forms.
+Age UK Suffolk’s Information and Advice Team can offer assistance with completion of Blue Badge forms for older people who do not have friends or family who can help them fill in the forms.

 Motability is an independent, non-profit making organisation that runs the Motability Scheme.

 If you receive a mobility allowance, the scheme maybe able to help you to lease a car, powered wheelchair or scooter.

 For more information, contact Motability on 0300 456 4566 or visit their website